 Jacqueline Foglia Sandoval, a CALI 3 Fellow, is Corporate Affairs Director at Tigo Honduras, (Millicom telecommunications) responsible for developing and executing the local strategy for Government Relations, Corporate Communications and Corporate Responsibility programs.
 Jackie served as an officer in the Honduran Army and held senior management positions at Cargill Corporation.
 She was Sub-Secretary of State for Tourism in Honduras and owned a consulting firm that provided guidance in international business focusing on attracting foreign investment.
 She was a negotiator in the free trade agreement between Central America, the Dominican Republic and the U.S. (DR- CAFTA).
 She also served as Director of External Relations at Zamorano University, Honduras and as University Outreach Officer at American University of Afghanistan She is the first foreign female graduate of the U.S. Military Academy at West Point, N.Y.
 She earned a Fulbright Scholarship to obtain a M.A. in International Relations and Economics at the School of Advanced International Studies of Johns Hopkins University in Washington, D.C.
 She has a certificate degree in Trade Policy and Commercial Law from Carleton University, Canada and an Executive MBA from Universidad Francisco de Vitoria of Spain.

-Jaime Zablah Siri is an elected councilman at City Hall in Santa Tecla municipality, El Salvador.
+Jaime Zablah Siri is the Honorary Consul of Pakistan in El Salvador, he is also an elected councilman at City Hall in Santa Tecla municipality, El Salvador.
 He is the CEO and founder of La Factoria Ciudadana, an organization that is dealing with the rehabilitation and re insertion of Salvadorians previously involved in violence (Gangs, Jails, Immigration) also is the founder and CEO of Inversiones Caoba, a violence, drug abuse prevention and structural consulting company.
 Former Vice President for Central America for HARTSOOK Companies, a fundraising consulting companies for NGOs.
 Former CEO of FUNDASALVA, an anti-drug foundation in El Salvador.
 An active member of the International Task Force for the Drug Free American Foundation.
 He holds a chair in VNGO; (Vienna NGO on Drugs), an civil organization that is helping UN on drug related issues.
 He is a national and international speaker and has lectured on various topics such as crime, drug and gangs, and child abuse prevention.
 As expert in the areas of drug abuse, violence prevention and family education, he is an eventual consultant for the Congress of El Salvador, National Civil Police, Anti drug commission of El Salvador among others.
-Married for 25 years and a proud father of 4 daughters
+Married for 27 years and a proud father of 4 daughters

 is the founder and CEO of IME Marine Group of Companies, one of the largest marine surveying and consultancy companies in Latin America, which also has regional offices in United Arab Emirates, China, Paraguay, Spain (Canary Islands), Nigeria and Colombia, and representative offices in more than 25 countries worldwide.
 He has been invited as a speaker at the national and international maritime forums, and has been awarded several recognitions.
 Javier earned a bachelor’s degree in science, graduating cum laude, from the United States Merchant Marine Academy, Kings Point and specializes in maritime safety, consultancy and logistics.
 He has completed three master’s degree in Marine, Naval and business management, from prestigious universities in Panama, Canada, Belgium and France.
 Javier has exerted his leadership with a strong human sensibility and vocation for social integration and equality.
 He is a member of the Rotary Club where he has been able to collectively address and support some of the basic needs of the Panamanian society.
 Javier is a Fellow of the 13th class of the Central America Leadership Initiative and a member of the Aspen Global Leadership Network.